Free articles about how to fix common dog problems

 ELECTRONIC PET FENCE INSTALLATION: Do-It-Yourself (DIY)

-1. Installing the hardware: All pet containment systems consist of two primary objects: a receiver that is worn on a collar around your pet's neck and an electronic transmitter that must be mounted indoors to protect it from the elements.
-Wire is buried outdoors to create the desired boundary and is connected in a loop to the transmitter.
-Some systems also include a specialized lightning protector that must be separately installed.
+Installing the hardware: All pet containment systems consist of two primary objects: a receiver that your pet wears on a collar around its neck and an electronic transmitter that you must mount indoors to protect it from the elements.

-2. Installing the wire: To ensure safety and effectiveness, pet fencing wire should be buried approximately 2 - 6 inches underground.
-Otherwise, the wire is left unprotected from damage by the elements and roving animals.
-A pet fence with damaged wire is a pet fence that doesn't work.
+Installing the wire: To ensure safety and effectiveness, you should bury pet fencing wire approximately 2 - 6 inches underground; otherwise, the wire is left unprotected from damage by the elements and roving animals.
 Stapling wire to the ground or an existing fence can create significant problems for you in the long term.
+Remember, a pet fence with damaged wire is a pet fence that doesn't work.

 ELECTRONIC PET FENCE INSTALLATION: Handyman

-• Buried wire: The handyman should bury the pet fence wire 2 - 6 inches underground.
+Buried wire: The handyman should bury the pet fence wire 2 - 6 inches underground.
 Some handymen will suggest stapling the wire to your wood fence, threading the wire through a chain link fence, or securing the wire directly to the ground using ground staples.
-Generally, none of these methods is suggested, as exposed wire is very easily broken.
+Generally, none of these methods is suggested, as exposed wire breaks very easily.
 Broken wire means a broken fence and lots of headaches for you.

 DIY systems include very cheap wire that is not intended for lasting durability.
 If you decide to purchase a DIY pet fence system and hire a handyman to install it, do yourself a favor and purchase outdoor-rated wire at your local wire specialty store.
 This upgrade will probably cost you around $50 - $100, but will pay off in far fewer wire breaks over time.